ebi-uniprot/uniprot-website/spec.md

 ## 9. Risks

 - **Section components were not as "pure" / reusable as the spikes suggested.**
-  The spikes/harness mocked `useDataApi`, masking two things the visual check later caught: (1) several section components fire supplementary accession-keyed fetches (now gated — Phase 6 / visual-check note); (2) NamesAndTaxonomy is entry-driven, not annotation-driven, and was reverted to bespoke (Phase 4).
-  Six sections do reuse cleanly; treat "reusable" claims as render-only.
+  The spikes/harness mocked `useDataApi`, masking three things the visual check later caught: (1) several section components fire supplementary accession-keyed fetches (now gated — Phase 6 / visual-check note); (2) NamesAndTaxonomy and FamilyAndDomains are hybrids — entry-intrinsic data, not pure annotations — and were reverted to bespoke (Phase 4); (3) `FunctionSection`'s `hasContent` guard is fooled by metadata so it rendered an empty Card (Phase 6).
+Five sections reuse cleanly; treat "reusable" claims as render-only.
 - **Placeholder leakage** — low (section components consume per-section `UIModel`s, not top-level `uniProtkbId`/`proteinExistence`); verify any new `SubEntryMain`-level wrapper.